SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 No maintainer should manually edit `frontend/help/` or `/opt/otp-relay/frontend/help/` for normal Help Docs / wizard-guide updates.

+For full build and deployment detail, including wizard block syntax, screenshot rules, and permission repair, see [HELP-DOCS-DEPLOYMENT.md](./HELP-DOCS-DEPLOYMENT.md).

 ### Important rule

 The RTA Wizard floating guide and pop-out guide are markdown-driven.
 User-facing guide text should be maintained in `docs/help/*.md` using explicit wizard step blocks, and screenshots should be maintained in `docs/help/assets/`.